reversedcodes/bindiff-ida9-install/README.md

-# BinDiff & BinExport Installer for IDA Pro 9.x
+# BinDiff & BinExport Installer for IDA Pro and Home 9.x

 This repository provides a Windows batch script to automatically build
 [BinExport](https://github.com/google/binexport) and